Carlos Newton: Pride FC and Shooto Japan

-Newton started his famed Japan fight career with a win over Erik Paulson to become the Vale Tudo Japan World Champion.
-After a few dominating fights in the Shooto organization he then moved on to PRIDE FC considered to be the top MMA show in the world along with the UFC.
+Newton started his Japan fight career with a win over Erik Paulson to become the Vale Tudo Japan World Champion.
+After a few dominating fights in the Shooto organization, he then moved on to PRIDE FC, considered to be the top MMA show in the world along with the UFC.
 In June 1998, Newton lost a technical bout in Pride Fighting Championships against Kazushi Sakuraba.
 The Sakuraba vs. Newton fight is remembered today as a classic and one of the best MMA fights ever for submission grappling fans.
 This legendary fight propelled both fighters to MMA superstardom.
-Newton went on in the PRIDE Japan to rack up wins over Daijiro Matsui, Naoki Sano, Johil de Oliveira, all on his way to a spectacular armbar victory over "Pelé" José Landi-Jons at Pride 19 in February, 2002.
+Newton went on in the PRIDE Japan to rack up wins over Daijiro Matsui, Naoki Sano, Johil de Oliveira, all on his way to a spectacular armbar victory over "Pelé" José Landi-Jons at Pride 19 in February 2002.
 After this win Pride President Naoto Morishita declared, "Newton is considered the unofficial PRIDE middle weight Champion".
-In October, 2003 Newton further solidified his place in history with a split-decision victory over the estimable Renzo Gracie at Pride Bushido 1.
+In October 2003, Newton gained a split-decision victory over Renzo Gracie at Pride Bushido 1.